LGgameLAB/TechnoMage/README.md

-# TechnoMage
+# The Depths of Cygnus

-A game made with the Love game engine and scripted entirely in lua.
+A game made with the Love game engine and scripted in lua.
 Screenshots coming soon.

 ## Resources
  This Builds up quite quick so I'll have it broken up